Maj0o/odin-recipes/README.md

-Create a simple recipe page for practising:
+Created a simple recipe page for practising:

 Hyperlinks,
 headers,